Museum of medical history books Muri

 Tasks and objectives

-The MMBM fulfils the four museum tasks of collecting, preserving, researching and exhibiting.
+The MMBM fulfills the four museum tasks of collecting, preserving, researching and exhibiting.

 In its exhibits, the MMBM conveys scientific knowledge in plain language in a modern way, exhibiting selected individual works in an attractive and scientifically sound manner.